Operating a Seniors' Assisted Living Residence

 - Not preventing or intimidate anyone from reporting their concerns to the assisted living registrar and/or the health authority patient care quality office.

-- Advising the registrar in a timely manner of any changes to registration information.
+- Renewing registration annually and advising the registrar of any changes to registration information.

 Serious Incident Reporting

-A serious incident report form must be filled in by residence site managers after a serious incident has occurred.
-Serious incidents include:
+A serious incident form must be completed by the residence site manager after a serious incident has occurred.
+Serious incidents include :